Chart Color Schemes

 Health performance in Banksia Beach is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 The most prevalent medical conditions are arthritis (13.7%) and asthma (7.5%).
-Conversely, 57.0% of residents report having no medical ailments, compared to 52.7% in Greater Brisbane.
-The senior population comprises 45.4%, or 3,568 people, with health outcomes among seniors being above average and better than the general population's health metrics.
+Around 57.0% of residents report no medical ailments, higher than the Greater Brisbane average of 52.7%.
+As of 2021, 45.5% (~3,384 individuals) are aged 65 or over.
+Health outcomes among seniors in Banksia Beach are above average and better than those of the general population.

 Frequently Asked Questions - Health